thaume/thaume.github.io/_posts/2015-03-26-ember-cli-and-safe-oauth2-from-the-browser.md

 The problem is that we are in the browser and you don't want to use a `client_secret` from the browser, waiting to be found.

-My first atempt at solving this problem was to add a `client_id` header to my authentication call (`/authentication/token`) :
+My first attempt at solving this problem was to add a `client_id` header to my authentication call (`/authentication/token`) :

 {% highlight javascript %}
 // app/initializers/authentication.js